hadnet/react-native-segmented-control/README.md

 # @hadnet/react-native-segmented-control

-A fully customizable iOS like segmented control component for RN powered by Reanimated 2/3
+A fully customizable iOS like segmented control component for RN CLI projects powered by Reanimated 2/3

 ## Installation